 The Company has three independent non-executive directors representing more than one third of the Board.
 One of the three independent non-executive directors has the appropriate accounting and financial management expertise under Rule 3.10 of the Listing Rules.
 The independent non-executive directors are able to obtain independent professional advice at the Company's expenses whenever they deem necessary.
+Such mechanism is effective to ensure independent views and input are available to the Board.
 The Company has received confirmation from each independent non-executive director of his independence and considers that each of them is independent under the guidelines set out in Rule 3.13 of the Listing Rules.

-Several directors and senior management have family relationships with each other, the details of which are set out in the biographical details of Directors and Senior Management on pages 9 to 11.
+Several directors and senior management have family relationships with each other, the details of which are set out in the biographical details of Directors and Senior Management on pages 9 to 10.
 None of the directors and senior management has other material financial, business or relevant relationships with each other.